-The fact that the internationally renowned Willhelm Lehmbruck Prize is now being awarded again only three years after the last award is thanks to the generous support of the Rhineland Regional Council (LVR), which provides prize money amounting to 10,000 euros.
-The Council also funds the accompanying special exhibition in the Lehmbruck Museum, which is dedicated to the work of the prizewinner.
-In future the Wilhelm Lehmbruck Prize, which was first awarded back in 1966 to mark what would have been Wilhelm Lehmbruck’s 85th birthday, will be presented every five years again.
+The fact that the internationally renowned Wilhelm Lehmbruck Prize can be awarded only three years after the last award is thanks to the generous support of the Landschaftsverband Rheinland (LVR) who donated the prize money of 10,000 euros.
+The accompanying special exhibition at the Lehmbruck Museum, dedicated to the award winners’ works, is also largely funded by the Landschaftsverband Rheinland.
+In future, the Wilhelm Lehmbruck Prize, awarded for the first time in 1966 to mark Wilhelm Lehmbruck’s 85th birthday, will again be awarded every five years.

-Stiftung Wilhelm Lehmbruck Museum, the City of Duisburg and the Rhineland Regional Council would like to thank the Friends of the Lehmbruck Museum as well as Dr. Otmar Franz, Mr. Paul Köser, Ms. Ursula Göbel and Dr. Reimund Göbel, along with all the supporters who wish to remain anonymous, for the ongoing and passionate support with which they have facilitated the presentation of the prize once again.
+The Wilhelm Lehmbruck Museum Foundation, the City of Duisburg and the Landschaftsverband Rheinland thank the Friends of the Wilhelm Lehmbruck Museum, Dr. Otmar Franz, Mr. Paul Köser, Mrs. Ursula Göbel and Dr. Reimund Göbel as well as all supporters who wish to remain unnamed for the unceasing and passionate support with which they have promoted the renewal of the Prize.